 Fully charged Type A:B:E extinguisher, 1kg or larger, must be located in easy reach of driver and secured via a proper, purpose-made, all-metal quick-release bracket.
-In other words, just go to the damn hardware store and buy a good mount; don't use the cheap plastic thingy that came with the bottle!
-No sheet-metal screws or self-tapping screws allowed in mounting.
+ONLY to be mounted with high tensile bolts with lock nuts and washers.
+Extinguishers that are not secured correctly can come loose and cause injury!